pagopa/pagopa-pdf-engine/README.md

 	}"' \
 --form 'applySignature="false"'
 ```
 As you can see in the provided curl the first field `template` hold a zip file.
-The zip file contains the HTML template file and other optional attachments, such as CSS files.
+The zip file contains the HTML template
+file and other optional attachments, such as CSS files, that will be used to generate the PDF document.

 > **Warning**
-> The HTML template file must be named as follows: `template.html`
+> The HTML template file must be named to match the value of the `HTML_TEMPLATE_FILE_NAME` environment variable
+> (default is `template`) (example of HTML template file name: `template.html`)

 ---